shaneboulden/kacti/docs/kacti/docs/kacti-trials/kacti-trials.md

 sidebar_position: 1
 ---

-# Sea trials
+# Kacti trials

 When a ship is newly constructed or comes out of a significant refit period it will go through "sea trials", or a "shakedown".
 This is a series of trials to test the vessel's seaworthiness - testing its speed, maneuverability, safety equipment, etc. It's conducted prior to commissioning and acceptance.

-# Kacti trials

 In a similar way, `kacti` uses trials to validate Kubernetes admission control.
 How does the admission controller perform - does it block workloads containing critical CVEs, or trying to expose SSH?
 Does it permit valid workloads to be accepted by the cluster?